kiteggrad/tcontainer/README.md

     ```
 - ### `WithRemoveContainerOnExists`
     Allows you to remove an existing container instead of getting an error that the container already exists.
-    - Should not be used together with `WithRemoveContainerOnExists` - will return `ErrOptionsConflict` error.
+    - Should not be used together with `WithReuseContainer` - will return `ErrOptionsConflict` error.

     Default: `false`